2026-04-18 23:31:40 -04:00

 gui_emit GUI frame signal emission

 Within each effect chain, individual effect timings are tracked.
 The diagnostic log highlights the top 3 slowest effects per chain.
-Effects exceeding 20ms per frame are logged as warnings in real time.

 Architecture Overview